ShipChain/smart-contracts/README.md

 ## Console

 To manually invoke the contract methods in your local network, use the truffle console (a NodeJS REPL).
+To enter the console, use `bin/truffle console`.
 Here is an example of creating a new LoadShipment using the current LoadRegistry contract and returning the LoadShipment's Shipper:

 ```javascript
 // Get the network accounts